ropensci/roweb3/content/blog/2021-04-27-commcall-pkg-community/index.md

 ### Maëlle Salmon: Community of a package

-A package has many different actors - the package authors, the users, the contributors - and they may act more or less with each other.
+A package has many different actors - the package authors, the users, the contributors - and they may act and interact with each other in a variety of ways.

 Each role has slightly different needs.
 Everyone wants a better, well-maintained package.
 But the authors may want citations and grateful users, the users themselves may want certain features, and the contributors might seek recognition.

 Also, authors may need help in tackling issues and who better to help than someone with a user perspective!

 Before diving into tips, Maëlle talked about how authors can improve their communication with contributors.
-Being kind will certainly retain contributors, rather than driving them away.
-But emojis can also be a great tool to compensate for nuances, for example, when having to say "no".
+One of the best ways to encourage and retain contributors is simply being kind.
+But emojis can also be a great tool to compensate for lack of nuances, for example, when having to say "no".

 Maëlle then suggested **three steps** to foster a community for a package: